 Render the layer with the algorithm RenderLayer

 Note: For the sake of simplicity the concept of display planes (i.e. under and over radar) is not considered here.
 Without loss of generality the algorithm can be used multiple times to create the images for each display plane.
 One way of achieving it is to split the output of the portrayal into subsets one for each display plane and run the algorithm for each subset.
+However, the painters algorithm cannot be used to render data in the over radar display plane since there will not be skin of the earth objects present to obscure underlying layers.

 Note: The algorithm as described here does not distinguish between official and non-official data.
-It could be achieved by taking this into acount during the grouping of the input datasets.
+It could be achieved by taking this into account during the grouping of the input datasets.

 The Algorithm RenderLayer

-This algorithm describes how the datasets of one layer i.e. those that have the same minimum display scales are rendered.
+This algorithm describes how the datasets of one layer i.e. those that have the same minimum display scales and/or drawing indices are rendered.